 Note in this animation the user is offline.
 When the status becomes available the holding call rings.
 The ACD with Queue holds incoming telephone calls in a queue until the next agent is available.

 It may seem like a lot of settings, but this is really straightforward.
 It is important not to leave settings blank when we say they are required.
 Or your calls can fail.

 You will need to configure the following settings:

 - Transfer Target: Group (if you have not done so already, create the group then add Fastcall users to the group)

 - Introductory Automated Message: This will play when the IVR is activated and the Call is placed in the Queue.
 Should be configured to play a greeting.

 - Round Repeat Times: How many times the Round Robin goes through its users.

-- Queue No Answer Timeout: Should be set to the maximim time you want people to wait in the queue before it counts as ‘no answer’.
+- Queue No Answer Timeout: This should be set to the maximum time you want people to wait in the queue before it counts as ‘no answer’.

 - Use Waiting Audio & Queue Waiting Audio: This audio is played while the user waits.
 Try some soothing music or information about the company.